hemantsurale/hemantsurale.github.io/_news/announcement_2_1.md

 related_posts: false
 ---

 Our intern [Junxiao (Shawn)](https://shawnshenjx.github.io/) is off to start an assistant professor position at the University of Bristol, UK.
-Congrats!! :sparkles:
+Congrats!!